opsteady/opsteady/docs/opsteady/management-setup.md

 terraform providers lock -platform=darwin_amd64 -platform=linux_amd64
 terraform init -backend-config storage_account_name="This name should match management_bootstrap_terraform_state_account_name" terraform apply -var-file=../defaults/infra.tfvars

+# Run the Terraform plan again to make sure that everything is applied.
+# The virtual network rules in the Key Vault network ACL might not apply
+# the first time for some unknown reason.
+terraform apply -var-file=../defaults/infra.tfvars
 ```

 After a successful apply, you can delete the custom `management/defaults/infra.tfvars` file because you will not need it anymore.